-For many people, this symbol represents what they call the “adoption triad” or adoption triangle.
+For many people, this adoption symbol represents what they call the “adoption triad” or adoption triangle.
 The three points of the triangle represent the child (at the top), the birth family, and the adoptive parents.
-The heart intertwined represents the love involved in the relationship of adoption!
+The heart intertwined around the triangle represents the love involved in the relationship of adoption!
 (The adoption symbol notwithstanding, some people call the triad the adoption circle.)

 Still, while these terms remain common in the world of adoption in general and open adoption in particular, others prefer to use the phrase extended family of adoption or, perhaps more poetically, the adoption constellation.

 However one chooses to label the interconnectivity and personal relationships between the birth parents, their child, and the child’s adoptive family, the adoption symbol itself and the equal sides of the triangle capture something profound.
 They are symbols of one of the most loving decisions a human being can make.

 First, it honors the birth mother’s choice to begin making an adoption plan.
 There are many reasons why women choose adoption since every birth mother is unique.
 But regardless of her reason for placing her child for adoption, the mother is firmly established among the adoption triad.

 Next, the adoptive parents earn their position in the adoption constellation by opening their homes, lives, and extended network of friends and family to a child waiting for adoption.